dkvz/PasswordManager/README.md

 I'm going to add a todo post to try and get the HTTPS Kestrel support.

 # TODO
+- [ ] Put parcel back as a dependency, I've had breaking changes making me work overtime to fix it.
 - [x] Remove the old project from Github -> Made it private.
 - [x] Use CSS variables while I'm at it.
 - [x] There doesn't seem to be a handler for error 404s -> Quick fixed this by adding `app.UseStatusCodePages();``in Startup.cs.
 Not awesome but it works.